-audiences.
-Care should be taken not to overuse the facility as it can lead to fragmentation of meaning and also can result in models that are not understood by external audiences.
+fragmentation of meaning and also can result in models that are not understood by external audiences.

 Options for Stereotyping Stereotypes can have a number of appearance settings applied that help to distinguish the element type.
 These include changing the default colors of the element, or changing the appearance by assigning an image or a new shape to elements with the applied stereotype.
-The image is best defined in a vector format such as a metafile, so that when it is resized the image doesn't become pixelated.
+The image is best defined in a vector format such as a metafile, so that when it is resized the image doesn't become pixilated.
 A Shape Script can be defined that uses a user defined script to draw the element, effectively allowing any style of element to be drawn and conditionally adding graphic features based on properties and Tagged Values.

 Stereotype: stakeholder

 Group name:

 B ase Class: class 💌

 No t es: A stakeholder is a group or person who has interests that may be affected by an initiative or who have influence over the initiative.

 New Save Delete

-O v erride Ap None Metafile Shape S Assign Remove
+Override Ap None Metafile Shape S Assign Remove

-Default Co Fill: Border: Font: blors De $ each beam of the section of the sect$
+Default Co Fill: Nors De ▼ De ▼ set

-Learn more about Stereotyping Stereotypes Stereotype Settings
+Learn more about Stereotyping

+- Stereotypes - Stereotype Settings